Jieyab89/OSINT-Cheat-sheet/mail/readme.md

 ## Anonymous chat

-You can chat me anonymous, import my keys on this path
+You can chat me anonymous and encrypted, import my keys on this path

 ## Note